joelpick/joelpick.github.io/R_packages.md

 # [squidSim](https://github.com/squidgroup/squidSim)
 with the [SQuID working group](http://squidgroup.org)

-squidSim is a high flexible tool for simulating data from mixed effects models
+squidSim is a high flexible tool for simulating data from mixed effects models.
+An extensive vignette for this package can be found [here](https://squidgroup.org/squidSim_vignette/)

 <br />